Belinda and Robeka’s Dimock Story

 “Robeka is my second chance.
 She is the rest of my life.
 Everything I do is for her.”

-Belinda and her young daughter Robeka came to the Mary Eliza Mahoney House Family Shelter a little over a year ago after Belinda had suffered a number of serious health issues.
+Belinda and her young daughter Robeka came to the Mary Eliza Mahoney House Family Shelter after Belinda had suffered a number of serious health issues.
 They had previously lived with a family member but that was no longer a safe environment for them.

 Today, Belinda is focused on their future.
 Robeka is enrolled in preschool and with the help of a case manager, Belinda is working to rebuild her credit, an important first step in getting her own apartment.
 Beyond support for these basic needs, The Dimock Center is helping Belinda give her daughter the experiences she never had herself as a child, including their first visits to the zoo and the Museum of Science.